tomdoelp/gametest/README.md

 # gametest

-game engine using the Allegro framework for C++
+work-in-progress game engine using the Allegro framework for C++

-just for fun